orbs-network/polygon/SSL.md

 tar cvfz certificates.tgz /etc/letsencrypt/ && chown ubuntu certificates.tgz
 ```

-Run the following code on the machine from which you run Nebula:
+Run the following code on the machine from which you run Polygon:

 ```bash
 # copy certificates